chevah/geck/content/homework.rst

 There is nobody to tell you when to work, how to work or to check that you are at work.
 It is your own style to work and you need to find ways to improve the way you work.

+The sustainable work hours number varies considerably by person so take the time to observe your limits.

+Define and respect boundaries between work and your personal life.
+Realize your work throughput limit and stop working as soon as you hit the limit.
+It will be best for you and the project.

+There is no correlation between work hours and experience level.
+Working hours is a personal choice, you decide how much energy you want to spend for the project and for yourself/family/friends.
+More energy spent for the project will translate in less energy for yourself.

 Stay focus on what you do